 If science is a drug, then Isaac Asimov was my gateway.

 Sure, there was Star Trek and other science fiction-y shows that at least nodded toward science.
-And even delving into real science fiction novels, gems like Asimov's Foundation, maybe gave me a heads up toward science, but all that was really more about adventure than anything else, at least for me.
+And even delving into real science fiction novels, gems like Asimov's Foundation

 The cover is scratched, the spine is creased.
 I know the titles of some of the essays without even opening the book.
 The Light That Failed.
 C for Celeritas.
 Order, Order.
 These essays not only presented the principles underlying the science discussed, they brought out the personalities involved.
 The Light That Failed, for instance, describes the Michelson-Morley Experiment that, by being a spectacular failure, disproved the existence of the luminiferous aether.
 What a great lesson to learn about science, that even in failure we can learn and advance.
 Progress is sometimes begun by eliminating possibilities rather than taking the obvious for granted.